CMingHwee/Learning-Python/Mini Projects/Personal Finance Tracker/README.md

 - Dynamic Feedback: Displays success or error messages directly within the app.
 - File Saving: Expenses are saved in a CSV file, which allows for data retention even after closing the app.
 - Total Expense Calcultion: Calculates and displays the total expense at the bottom of the window and CSV file, updated every time a new expense is added.
+- Category Filter: Display expenses based on category by selecting the category in the drop-down menu and clicking the filter button.